veggerk/Columbia-River-predatory-fish-study/README.md

 `\model output` folder with isospace plots for walleye and northern pikeminnow, and model output and diagnostics for each model.
 Each model has its own folder within the 'model output' folder.

-metadata describing the column names is provided in: 'metadata for spreadsheets.xlsx'
+metadata describing the column names is provided in: 'spreadsheet_info.xlsx'

 The MixSIAR user manual is: 'MixSIAR_user_manual.pdf'